-Our industry expertise comes from professionals who have worked in agribusiness prior to joining our firm.
+Our industry expertise comes from professionals who have worked in agribusiness before joining our firm.

 Specializing in co-op financial services, including agriculture accounting and auditing, requires specific insight into accounting standards and tax methods unique to the agricultural industry.

 Audited financial statements are an important tool offered as part of our farm co-op financial services.
-We believe in transparent communication with management and the board of directors. and take great pride to ensure the information included in those statements is presented fairly in all material respects.
+We believe in transparent communication with management and the board of directors, and take great pride to ensure the information in those statements is presented fairly in all material respects.

 Our standard audit procedures include a financial ratio analysis to chart a cooperative’s financial progress.
-It also includes insights including key ratios and why they have changed from prior years to help you better manage the liquidity, cash flow, and growth of your farm co-op.
+It also includes insights, such as key ratios and why they have changed from prior years to help you better manage the liquidity, cash flow, and growth of your farm co-op.

 The best approach to tax planning is to understand your organization’s immediate and long-term goals through regular interactions.
 We strive to develop a relationship of communication that allows for proactive identification and solutions for tax hurdles and opportunities.